elixir-europe/BioHackathon-projects-2020/projects/30/README.md

 ## Expected outcomes

-Expected outcomes and prioritization: First to develop an epidemiology information model in OBO focused on quantitative indicators; Incorporate this model in an existing resource for the community.
+Develop an epidemiology information model in OBO focused on quantitative indicators.
+Incorporate this model in an existing resource for the community.

 ## Plan